-Saturn moves in Capricorn on the 20th of December 2017 and will stay there until the 18th of December 2020.
+Saturn is in Capricorn and will stay here until 18th of December 2020.

-After wandering though the zodiac for 27 years, Saturn finally comes home.
+After wandering through the zodiac for 27 years, Saturn finally comes home.
 Saturn is the ruler of Capricorn, the sign he resonates with the most.

 Indeed, Saturn and Capricorn have many things in common: both Capricorn and Saturn are structured, hardworking, diligent, persistent, resilient, and willing to do whatever it takes to achieve the next best version of themselves.